-Relationships require respect, trust and open communication.
+Nice eyes?
+A great smile?
+A quirky sense of humor?
+There are a lot of different things that might make you attracted to someone.
+But having a healthy relationship with your partner is about more than attraction; it requires respect, trust and open communication.
 Whether you’re looking for a relationship or are already in one, make sure you and your partner agree on what makes a relationship healthy.
-It’s not always easy, but you can build a healthy relationship.
-Look for someone who will:
+It’s not always easy, but everyone deserves a healthy relationship!
+Look for someone who:

 - Doesn’t make fun of things you like or want to do.

 - Doesn’t get angry if you spend time with your friends or family.